Data

 YeastMine is a collaboration between SGD and the Intermine project at the Cambridge Systems Biology Centre.
 YeastMine is funded by NHGRI grant 2R01HG004834.

-Copyright © 1997-2013 The Board of Trustees of Leland Stanford Junior University.
-Permission to use the information contained in this database was given by the researchers/institutes who contributed or published the information.
-Users of the database are solely responsible for compliance with any copyright restrictions, including those applying to the author abstracts.
-Documents from this server are provided "AS-IS" without any warranty, expressed or implied.
+Copyright © 1997-2019 The Board of Trustees of Leland Stanford Junior University.
+SGD operates under the Creative Commons Attribution 4.0 International license (CC BY 4.0) .
 The SGD project at Stanford University is supported by a Genome Research Resource Grant from the US National Human Genome Research Institute, part of the US National Institutes of Health.